joonrb/interactiveComic/IndividualDocumentation/InjooKang.md

 ### Phase 2: Prototype Design
-After settling with the idea, we made a prototype design with Powerpoint to see the basic
+After settling with the idea, we made a prototype design with Powerpoint to visualize the basic design.
+The below picture is the wireframe of our web comic.
+We were inspired by video games such as Mario that have a character fixed on one side and the changing background make it look like the character is walking forward.
+Fixing a GIF of walking person on the bottom-left corner and moving the background panel leftward could illustrate an NYUAD student navigating through different situations.
 ![protodesign](InjooKangImages/injookang4.png)

 ### Phase 3: Designing SVG Files